monoclecat/avr-millis-function/README.md

 3) Use millis() whenever you like to get the time in milliseconds since the program started

+Complications that may arise:

+A problem I faced was that I got this error messsage when compiling:

+<code>/usr/local/CrossPack-AVR-20131216/avr/include/millis.c: In function 'millis':
+/usr/local/CrossPack-AVR-20131216/avr/include/millis.c:49:3: error: 'for' loop initial declarations are only allowed in C99 mode
+   ATOMIC_BLOCK(ATOMIC_FORCEON) {
+   ^
+/usr/local/CrossPack-AVR-20131216/avr/include/millis.c:49:3: note: use option -std=c99 or -std=gnu99 to compile your code
+make: *** [main.o] Error 1</code>

+The error is nicely explained [here](http://cboard.cprogramming.com/c-programming/162799-what-c99-mode.html) and can be fixed by adding <code>-std=c99</code> or <code>-std=gnu99</code> to the command <code>avr-gcc</code> when compiling your code.

 For any questions write me an email at: contact@monoclecat.de